foxfixfax/PyCCE/docs/source/tutorial.rst

   delocalized defects in semiconductors.
 * :doc:`tutorials/classical_noise` example explains the way to use autocorrelation function of the noise to predict the decay of the coherence of the NV center in diamond.
-* :doc:`tutorials/second_spin` example goes over the systems with two central spins.
+* :doc:`tutorials/second_spin` example goes over the systems with two central spins, either forming a hybrid qubit, or system of two entangled qubits.